 Earlier in her professional career, Ms. Pernick held positions in child welfare agencies in Detroit in the areas of foster care, adoption and child abuse prevention.
 She also served as program director for Hillel at The University of Michigan.
 She earned a Master of Social Work degree from the University of Michigan and Bachelor of Social Work degree from Wayne State University.

-Ms. Pernick serves as a trustee of the Council of Michigan Foundations and Learning to Give.
+Ms. Pernick serves as a trustee of the Council of Michigan Foundations.
 Her prior board membership includes the Detroit College Promise, Jewish Community Center of Metropolitan Detroit and Temple Kol Ami.
 She is married and the mother of three daughters and is proud to be a Detroiter.

 Coordinator, Teen Board